NucleaPeon/qt5menugen/README.md

 ## Troubleshooting and Workarounds

 * While testing ``update()`` on OS X 10.6, any menu entries in the target ``.json`` update file will NOT show up in the toolbar.
 The workaround is to have all the toolbar items you want in the main toolbar ``.json`` file for now.
 I will investigate perhaps adding in an objective c file that contains code for dynamically adding in toolbar items using ``NSToolbar``, but that is low priority for now.
 Not sure if this issue appears in later OS X versions or if it's a QT5.3 version issue.
+** You can use the 2.3.2 version constructor to pass in all your json files before setup so your toolbars are correct while not having to duplicate code.
+See the CombiningMenus example for how to handle MAC_OS if you want to still use update() on other OS's.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>